1-4 DAYS IN DRESDEN ITINERARY

 Standing proudly for generations, a sgraffito depicting Saxony’s Wettin Dynasty marked its 800th anniversary on the Langer Gang wall.
 This artwork was created as an enduring tribute to this royal family and their momentous achievement!

 This piece showcases the faces of 35 margraves, princes, and kings, plus 59 scientists, artisans, craftsmen, and farmers, weaving a rich tapestry of Saxony’s history.
-To truly grasp the depth of this masterpiece, consider joining a guided tour to learn more about the influential rulers that shaped this fascinating region.
-A guided tour with information about certain rulers is very helpful to understand more about the history of Saxony.

 Have a quick look at the intriguing Stallhof, tucked away behind the Fürstenzug!
-This 16th-century courtyard boasts a history rich with games and tournaments, and now magically transforms into a festive wonderland during December, offering delightful Christmas markets for all to enjoy!
+This 16th-century courtyard boasts a history rich with games and tournaments, and now magically transforms into a festive wonderland during December, offering Christmas markets for all to enjoy!

 Stallhof in Dresden, Arzo Travels